balderdashy/sails-docs/getting-started/getting-started.md

     cd blog

 The `blog` directory has a number of auto-generated files and folders that make up the structure of a Sails application.
-The anatomy thereof is described ![here][SailsJs_Anatomy].
+The anatomy thereof is described [here](http://sailsjs.org/#/documentation/anatomy/myApp "Anatomy of a SailJs app").

 # Hello, Sails!